Probing Primordial Black Hole Formation from Domain Wall Isocurvature Perturbations: Constraints and Implications: Density fluctuations from domain walls

 \section{Density fluctuations from domain walls}

-After the production of domain walls via the Kibble mechanism~\cite{Kibble:1976sj}, the size of the wall quickly grows to the scale of Hubble horizon $r_H=1/H$.
-Therefore, the domain wall network is a few-body system, which can lead to large density fluctuations.
-Consider a network consisting of $N$ identical walls with mass $M_w$ in a Hubble volume $V_H\equiv 4\pi r_H^3/3$ (this assumption is reasonable at least for domain walls in the scaling regime, where domain walls have a similar dimension $\bL\simeq t$).
-We employ the Poisson distribution to describe the probability of finding $k$ walls in a volume $V$
+After the production of domain walls via the Kibble mechanism~\cite{Kibble:1976sj}, the size of the walls rapidly grows to a superhorizon scale through the merger and expansion of the walls.
+Subsequently, the walls re-enter the horizon due to the combined effects of chopping, Hubble friction, and the pressure from the bias potential.
+During the horizon crossing of the domain walls, the network ultimately becomes a few-body system composed of individual domain walls.
+Consider a domain wall network consisting of \( N \) identical walls, each with mass \( M_w \), randomly distributed within the Hubble volume \( V_H \equiv 4\pi r_H^3 / 3 \), where \( r_H = 1/H \).
+We employ the Poisson distribution to describe the probability of finding \( n \) walls within a volume of \( V \equiv 4\pi r^3 / 3 \)

-where $\bar{n}=N/V_H$ is the average number density over the Hubble horizon volume $V_H$ (or the background number density).
-As expected, the ensemble average of the number density $n=k/V$ in a volume $V$ is equal to the background number density,
+where \( V_w = 4\pi \bar{L}^3 / 3 \) is the volume of a single wall, and \( V = n V_w \).
+The applicability of the Poisson distribution to the domain wall network has been validated through simulations in Refs.~\cite{Takahashi:2020tqv,Kitajima:2022jzz}.
+The spatially averaged energy density of the domain wall within the volume \( V \) is given by \( \bar{\rho}_w(r) = nM_w / V \).
+The ensemble average of \( \bar{\rho}_w(r) \) is then expressed as